jparkie/cookiecutter-c99/README.md

         Clean the C99 project
     compile
         Compile the C99 project
+    compile-cffi
+        Compile the C99 project's Python CFFI
     format
         Format the C99 project's code
         See https://clang.llvm.org/docs/ClangFormat.html for more information
     lint
         Lint the C99 project's code
         See http://oclint.org/ for more information
-        Requires `make compile` to be executed prior to lint static-analysis
+        Requires 'make compile' to be executed prior to lint static-analysis
         Analyze the C99 project's code
         See https://clang-analyzer.llvm.org/scan-build.html for more information
+        Requires 'make compile' to be executed prior to static-analysis run
+        Run executable
-        Requires `make compile` to be executed prior to analysis test
+        Requires 'make compile' to be executed prior to run test-unit
-        Test the C99 project's code
+        Run unit tests for the C99 project's code
+        See https://github.com/bvdberg/ctest for more information
+        Requires 'make compile' to be executed prior to test-unit test-functional
-        See https://docs.pytest.org/en/latest/ and https://cffi.readthedocs.io/en/latest/ for more information
+        Run functional tests for the C99 project's code See https://docs.pytest.org/en/latest/ and https://cffi.readthedocs.io/en/latest/ for more information Requires 'make compile' to be executed prior to test-functional
 ```

 ### Project Structure